 Let me be frank.
 Baking is not a necessity in most households, especially if we have just a few people to feed in our small homes.
 When I say ‘baking’, let me clarify.
 Baking, to me, is the process of making sweet treats for desserts or snacks, anything that is complementary to main meal dishes.
 So, a pot pie or a quiche, is not ‘baking’ in my book.
 Generally, everything that you bake is not a staple.
-There are additional factors to baking projects which make it tricky when you work from home and shelter in place.
+There are additional factors to baking projects which make it tricky when you work from home.
 I will talk about dealing with those challenges below.

 The Reason for Baking